rodent

 Droppings and Urine Trails

-One of the most noticeable signs of a rodent infestation is the presence of droppings.
+One of the most noticeable signs of a rodent infestation is droppings.
 Rodent droppings are small, dark, and pellet-shaped.
 You might find them in kitchen cabinets, pantries, under sinks, and along baseboards.
 Additionally, rodents leave urine trails, which may create a musty odor over time.
 The combination of droppings and urine can contaminate food and surfaces, posing health risks to your household.

 Gnaw Marks and Chewed Materials